Living Standards Award

 Standards at all levels

-As a provider of intelligent transportation systems, Kapsch TrafficCom covers the entire value creation chain of its customers.
-This has been significantly supported the enterprise’s standardization strategy.
+As a provider of Intelligent Transportation Systems, Kapsch TrafficCom covers the entire value chain of its customers.
+The standardisation strategy has contributed significantly to this.

 Border controls - mobile, secure & fast